 “Everywhere we look, advertisements persuade us that the most important thing in life is to buy a certain type of car, yacht, or house, but even if we can do so, we don’t end up happy.
 And then we wonder why and feel cheated.
 All of this illustrates that we aren’t here.

 “That’s close to what we say when someone is insane – we say that they’re “not all there.”
 For answers, we then go to a psychoanalyst, a priest, a support group, all of which persuade us in a different direction, but it always feels as if something’s missing.

 “One of the reasons that we find such difficulty being present to materiality is that we are afflicted with the strange notion that the material present is a hoax.
-Among other things, we have been told to not lay up treasure on the earth, where it will be corrupted by moths and rust, but to lay up treasure for ourselves in heaven.
+Among other things, we have been told to not lay up treasure on the earth, where moths and rust will corrupt it, but to lay up treasure for ourselves in heaven.

 “Actually, the treasure of heaven is now.
 We think that the real world is disintegrating and crumbling and therefore is bad, but the real reason we denigrate the world is that it is unseizable.
 It is always changing, we can’t grasp it, and there’s nothing to hold on to.
 But that’s what makes it spiritual.

 “When you lean on the world, it collapses.
 So don’t lean on it – live in it.